AndrewJBateman/springboot-angular-interface/README.md

 # :zap: Spring Java Angular Interface

-* Angular client with Java Spring boot back-end
+* Angular client with Java Spring boot back-end used to display simple list of users

 **\* Note: to open web links in a new window use: _ctrl+click on link_**